 Unfortunately, under Docker, it is recommended not to install anything outside of the containers.
 So no cron or mysql_dump.

-Add the backup image to your docker compose and provides it with some information:
+Simply add the backup image to your docker-compose file and provide the required information:

 db: